amangargamu/flutter_sample_app/docs/guidelines/architecture/bloc-state-management.md

       : _appIdeasRepo = appIdeasRepo,
         super(AppIdeaInitialRankingState()) {
     on<AppIdeaStartRankingEvent>((event, emit) async {
-      // When we are told to start ranking app ideas, we will listen to the
+      // When we are told to start ranking mobile ideas, we will listen to the
-      // stream of app ideas and emit a state for each one. await emit.forEach(
+      // stream of mobile ideas and emit a state for each one. await emit.forEach(
         _appIdeasRepo.productIdeas(),
         onData: (String idea) => AppIdeaRankingIdeaState(idea: idea),